-Level: 2 (Mog the Spider God) Range: Touch Duration: Varies Casting time: 1 action Save: None
+Level 2 (Mog the Spider God)

+Range: Touch Duration: Varies

-This spell allows the caster to either envenom weapons or to poison an enemy with a touch.
+General: This spell allows the caster to either envenom weapons or to poison an enemy with a touch.
 The spell has three variables: venom produced, duration, and the number of weapons that can be affected.
 If the caster chooses to use the touch option, the target has a -1d penalty to any saving throw the venom allows.
 The caster may choose the venom from any result equal or less than his spell check, but the duration and the number of weapons affected is always based upon the spell check result.
 Duration determines how long the venom remains on the weapon(s), or how long the caster has to touch a target before the spell expires.
 If envenoming weapons, the caster can continue to envenom weapons by touch during the duration of the spell, until the maximum number of envenomed weapons is reached.

-Manifestation See below.

 1 Lost, failure, and patron taint.
 2-11 Lost.
 Failure.
 12-13 Failure, but spell is not lost.

-14-15 The dripping venom (Fort save DC 12 or wounds continue to bleed, doing 1d3 additional damage each round for 1d5 rounds, or until an action is spent to staunch the wound; no damage on a successful save).
+The dripping venom (Fort save DC 12 or wounds continue to bleed, doing 1d3 additional damage each round for 1d5 rounds, or until an action is spent to staunch the wound; no damage on a successful 14-15 save).
 Duration: 1d6 rounds.
 This venom can affect only 1 weapon.

-16-19 Salt spider venom (as Tarantula poison; see DCC RPG p.
+Salt spider venom (as Tarantula poison; see DCC RPG p.
 446).
-Duration: 1d6+CL rounds.
-This venom can affect up to 1d3 weapons.

-20-21 Black widow venom (see DCC RPG p.
+Duration: 1d6 +CL rounds.
+This venom 16-19 can affect up to 1d3 weapons.
+Black widow venom (see DCC RPG p.
 446).
 Duration: 1d6+CL rounds.
-This venom can affect up to 2d3 weapons.
-22-25 Dazzling venom of Klesh (Will save DC 14 or become dazed, taking a -1d penalty to all die rolls for 2d5 hours; same penalty occurs on a successful save, but lasts only 1d4 rounds).
+This venom can affect up to 2d3 20-21 weapons.
+Dazzling venom of Klesh (Will save DC 14 or become dazed, taking a -1d penalty to all die rolls for 2d5 hours; same penalty occurs on a successful save, but lasts only 1d4 rounds).
 Duration: 1 turn.
-This venom can affect up to 2d3 weapons.
-26-29 Snow spider venom (Fort save DC 12 or paralyzed for 1d3 hours; no effect on a successful save).
-Duration: 1d3 turns.
+This 22-25 venom can affect up to 2d3 weapons.
+Snow spider venom (Fort save DC 12 or paralyzed for 1d3 hours; no effect on a successful save).
+Dura-26-29 tion: 1d3 turns.
 This venom can affect up to 2d5 weapons.
-30-31 Mind spider venom (Will save DC 16 or become charmed as per charm person spell check result 18-19; no effect on a successful save).
+Mind spider venom (Will save DC 16 or become charmed as per charm person spell check result 18-19; 30-31 no effect on a successful save).
 Duration: 1d5 turns.
 This venom can affect up to 2d5 weapons.
-32-33 Venom of greater slumber (Fort save DC 16 or fall asleep for 1d6 days; on a successful save, take a -1d penalty for 1d5 rounds to all action dice due to drowsiness).
+Venom of greater slumber (Fort save DC 16 or fall asleep for 1d6 days; on a successful save, take a -1d penalty for 1d5 rounds to all action dice due to drowsiness).
 Duration: 1d3 turns.
-This venom can affect up to 2d5 weapons.
-34+ Bone spider venom.
+This venom can affect 32-33 up to 2d5 weapons.
+Bone spider venom.
 This dreaded venom is found in the bone spiders which lurk in Death's domain in the Shadowland.
-(Fort save DC 25 or die; 4d6 permanent damage on a successful save.)
-Duration: 1d3 days.
+Fort save DC 25 or die; 4d6 permanent damage on a successful save.
+Duration: 1d3 34 +days.
 This venom can affect only 1 weapon, and whatever weapon bears this dread venom is destroyed by its corrosive properties at the end of the duration.